DEFEAT YOU HAND TO YOUR OPPONENT, VICTORY YOU CREATE YOURSELF

 Avoid Exposing the Groin

 Many martial artists expose their groin when they move in to attack.
 They themselves are unaware of this weakness.
 Their opponents too are often unaware of this free-offer.
-Hence, in moving into a Bow-Arrow Stance to attack, ensure that you guard against the possibility of your opponent kicking your groin — irrespective of whether he knows how to exploit this weakness.
-Your opponent may still attack your groin, but he would have to make some footwork adjustment which gives you time to respond accordingly.
+When your groin is well protected, your opponent may still attack your groin, but he would have to make some footwork adjustment which gives you time to respond accordingly.

 In-Gate, Out-Gate or Middle Approach

-A good way to prevent your opponent from kicking at your groin is to use your front knee to guard against or lock his front knee.
-Here you place your front foot outside his front foot, known as the out-gate approach, but it is difficult for him to kick you because your knee is guarding his leg.
+You may place your front foot outside his front foot, known as the out-gate approach, but it is difficult for him to kick you because your knee is guarding his leg.
 You may place your front foot in between his two feet, known as the in-gate approach.
-You may also place it in front of his front foot (not shown here), or kick his front shin when moving in, known as the middle approach.
+You may place it in front of his front foot (not shown here), or kick his front shin when moving in, known as the middle approach.

 Ensuring Right Spacing while Attacking

 You must ensure your spacing is correct when attacking.
-If you are to close, you risk yourself to counter-attacks even before you start your attack.
+If you are too close, you risk yourself to counter-attacks even before you start your attack.
 If you are too far, a common mistake made by many students, you cannot reach your target.
-Trying to lean your body forward to compensate for your faulty footwork, results in disharmony of body and feet, giving your opponent a good opportunity to strike you.
 You should be near enough to strike but far enough to be safe.

 LINKS